wendlers/scratch-pynetsense/doc/RPiGPIORemoteSensor.md

 **Set the Direction of a Port**

-The remote sonsor started by ``srspid`` allows you to control the build in GPIOs of a Raspberry Pi through global varaibales in Scratch.
+The remote sensor started by ``srspid`` allows you to control the build in GPIOs of a Raspberry Pi through global variables in Scratch.
 The following variables are known by ``srspid`` for setting the direction of an GPIO (output or input):

 * DIO4, DIO17, DIO18, DIO21, DIO22, DIO23, DIO24, DIO25

 Assigning 0 to a DIOx variable configures the port as an output.
 By assigning 1 the port will be configured to be in input with internal pull-down enabled.

-E.g. to make IO port 25 an output, go to to "variables" in Scratch and define a new global varaiable named "DIO25".
-Now place a "set variable" block in the working area, select "DIO25" and assigne 0 to it.
+E.g. to make IO port 25 an output, go to to "variables" in Scratch and define a new global variable named "DIO25".
+Now place a "set variable" block in the working area, select "DIO25" and assigned 0 to it.

-E.g. to make IO port 24 an input, go to to "variables" in Scratch and define a new global varaiable named "DIO24".
-Now place a "set variable" block in the working area, select "DIO24" and assigne 1 to it.
+E.g. to make IO port 24 an input, go to to "variables" in Scratch and define a new global variable named "DIO24".
+Now place a "set variable" block in the working area, select "DIO24" and assigned 1 to it.

-_Note:_ by default, all ports are configured as inputs, thus, you do not need to assigne 0 to them.
+_Note:_ by default, all ports are configured as inputs, thus, you do not need to assign 0 to them.

 **Set/Get the Value of a Port**